edgio-docs/edgio-docs/guides/applications/v7/security/dashboard.md

 #### <a id="threat-log-data" /><a id="waf-log-fields" />WAF Log Events {/*waf-log-events*/}

-The **WAF Events** view filters the **Log Events** section to only display log events for recent access rule, custom rule, or managed rule violations.
+The **Log Events** section only displays log events for recent access rule, custom rule, or managed rule violations when the **WAF Events** view is active.
 View information for a specific rule violation by clicking on it.
 Log fields are categorized as follows:

 -   **Common Headers:** Provides key request header data.
 -   **Sub Events:** Describes a rule violation.
 [View definitions for key log fields.](#sub-event-fields)